-As one of the leading retailers of modern and classic carpets, designing a showroom for Iwan Maktabi has many challenges.
+As one of the leading retailers of modern and classic carpets after getting Carpet cleaning, designing a showroom for Iwan Maktabi has many challenges.
 Maria Group were commissioned to create a modern space that would be powerful yet reveal the beauty of the luxurious products on display.
 Allowing proper visibility of the products to be appreciated, was the main concern for the designers.

 The high ceiling, natural light, and beautiful open space aided the designers in coming up with ideas that would address each area perfectly.

 Stereokitchen is a new 500 sq.m restaurant/ bar that opened in building in Pasteur st., Beirut, Lebanon.
 Designed by architect Paul Kaloustian, the main theme while designing was basing the layout around a perfect circle, this way the restaurant will make most of the breathtaking views surrounding the buildin, spacially that it is glass all around.